Bow Brickhill to Woburn Sands walk

-- To continue along the main route: Having turned half left off the road, at point , cross the grass and in 50 metres you pass the end of the lake on your right.
+- To continue along the main route: Having turned half-left off the road, at point [9[, cross the grass and in 50 metres you pass the end of the lake on your right.
 Here your route swings to the right on a well-defined grassy path, your direction due east, initially parallel to a main estate road, 100 metres over to your left, which later converges with your path.
-Follow the ‘Keep to Public Footpath’ signs and the marker posts with yellow tops as you head gently uphill.
+Follow the ‘Keep to Public Footpath’ signs and marker posts as you head gently uphill.
 Herds of deer are usually seen off to the left and right.

 - In 825 metres cross a gravel estate road (which heads right to the Abbey) and keep ahead on the grassy path in the same direction as before.
 In 175 metres the path swings left to cross another estate road with a barrier on your right.
 Keep ahead on the path, now parallel to the main estate road, just 5 metres to your left.

 - In 180 metres, as the road on your left comes to a cattle grid and the grassy path comes to an end, cross the road and take the footpath on your left just before the cattle grid, your direction 20° .

-- Follow this grassy path, mostly uphill, ignoring all ways off to the right, marked by regular posts with yellow tops, for 600 metres until your path is parallel to the road on your left beside the Safari Park’s high fencing.
+- In 30 metres at a path junction [!] take the left fork on a grassy way and keep ahead, mostly uphill, your initial direction north, ignoring all ways off, following marker posts, for 600 metres until your path is parallel to the road on your left beside the Safari Park’s high fencing.
 Your now follow the grassy path some 3 metres to the right of this road, northwards.
 The brown bear enclosure is over to your left.

-- In 400 metres go over stiles on either side of a cattle grid with Trusslers Hill Lodge on your right-hand side.
-In 35 metres [!] fork left on a path downhill, following the line of mini-pylons, your direction 310°, into Hay Wood (as marked on the OS map).
+- In 460 metres go over stiles on either side of a cattle grid with Trusslers Hill Lodge on your right-hand side. .
+In 35 metres [!], by a marker post, turn left on a path downhill, following the line of mini-pylons, your direction 310°, into Hay Wood (as marked on the OS map).